Privacy & Cookies

 - Name and contact details (phone and email) to confirm attendance or for re-contact such as:

-- Further activity with a project
+- To discuss activity related to a project

 - To discuss input / answers